 Bournemouth Arts by the Sea Festival offers an inspirational, accessible and diverse annual arts festival which aims to create a stronger presence and profile of the arts in Bournemouth, increasing the range and engagement of audiences in the Borough and beyond.
 The festival also strives to enhance a sense of community through a celebration of art and culture, people and place.

-The Bournemouth Arts by the Sea Festival was launched by Bournemouth Borough Council (BBC) in 2011.
+The Bournemouth Arts by the Sea Festival was launched by Bournemouth Borough Council (BBC) in 2011 which has recently come together with Poole and Christchurch councils to form the BCP Council which is the amalgamation of the three boroughs.
 In 2015 the festival became an Arts Council England (ACE) National Portfolio Organisation (NPO), and has funding for the NPO period of 2018 – 2022.

 This document explains how your information will be held about you and processed by the Arts by the Sea Festival.
 You can also find out about the General Data Protection Regulations and Data Protection Act 2018 and your rights on the Council’s web page link.